 Department Liaison Reports:

 Town Hall: The Executive Office of Technology Services and Security (EOTSS) will be coordinating access to Town Server via Northeast IT in order to conduct database vulnerability testing.
 Quotes are being sought for a generator for Town Hall.
 The street light replacement project was completed on March 6.
 The Cowell Gym Director position has been advertised and the highway laborer position has been re-advertised.
 The Cowell Gym RFQ for insulated mechanical shades has been advertised.
 Proposals are due by April 4.
 A META grant application for energy assessment at the police/municipal building has been submitted.
 Excise taxes are due on March 26.
-Nomination papers for town office are available.
+Nomination papers for town offices are available.

 Emergency Management: The EMD attended the Franklin County EMD meeting held in Ashfield on Feb.
-27, where they discussed: developing a more robust regional communications protocol.
-Tom will work on that; and the need for consistent and uniform training across EM Committees to avoid problems like what was experienced during a local wildfire a few years ago when ICS protocols were not followed and precious time (about 24 hours) was lost.
+27, where they discussed: (1) developing a more robust regional communications protocol, which Tom will work on; and (2) the need for consistent and uniform training across EM Committees to avoid problems like what was experienced during a local wildfire a few years ago when ICS protocols were not followed and precious time (about 24 hours) was lost.
 Also, a grant application for an update of the Hazard Mitigation Plan has been submitted.
 Work continues on a comprehensive three-year emergency management plan for the town.
 Tom will be meeting with the Recreation Committee on March 12 to review request for designating the Cowell as the town’s primary emergency shelter.
 Coming up will be working with MEMA Regional Coordinator on the Continuity of Operations Plan (COOP) for the Town in the event of an emergency.

 Senior Center: The FY’26 budget has been updated to reflect rising insurance costs.
 The software company has been asked about initial rates and ongoing costs, with no response as yet.